-In a recent work \citet{Pilecki2024a} discussed in detail the fundamentalization of the periods of first-overtone (1O) pulsators.
-They provided new empirical relationships for different environments such as the MW, LMC and SMC.
-However, they also specified that to the aim of using the fundamentalization for the PL/PW relations, it is preferable to use the relations they had published in their previous work \citep[][]{Pilecki2024b}, where they had provided new relations for LMC and SMC.
+In a recent work, \citet{Pilecki2024a} discussed in detail the fundamentalisation of the periods of first-overtone (1O) pulsators.
+They provided new empirical relationships for different environments such as the MW, LMC, and SMC.
+However, they also specified that for the aim of using the fundamentalisation for the PL and PW relations, it is preferable to use the relations they had published in their previous work \citep[][]{Pilecki2024b}, in which they had provided new relations for LMC and SMC.
 Therefore, in this work, we decided to use for all the 1O (and also for first over second overtone modes - 1O2O) DCEPs the following relation from \citet{Pilecki2024b}:

 which is valid for the LMC, i.e. for [Fe/H]$\sim-$0.4 dex \citep[with $\sigma=0.07$ dex][]{Romaniello2022}.
-This is justified by the fact that: i) this relation has been accurately derived using the best data available (the LMC DCEPs are almost all at the same distance, contrarily to those in the MW and SMC) and ii) the average metallicity of the LMC is close to the mean metallicity of our sample of 1O pulsators which is exactly $<$[Fe/H]$>_{1O}\sim-$0.4 dex with a dispersion of $\sim$0.3 dex.
+This is justified by the fact that: i) this relation has been accurately derived using the best data available (the LMC DCEPs are almost all at the same distance, contrarily to those in the MW and SMC); and ii) the average metallicity of the LMC is close to the mean metallicity of our sample of 1O pulsators, which is exactly $<$[Fe/H]$>_{1O}\sim-$0.4 dex, with a dispersion of $\sim$0.3 dex.